Neisseria meningitidis Invasive Disease, 2003

 Since the fall of 1998, MDH has collected additional information on college-aged students with N. meningitidis invasive disease as part of a nationwide effort to determine whether providing meningococcal vaccine to incoming college freshmen effectively prevents disease in this age group.
 In the fall of 1999, the Advisory Committee on Immunization Practices recommended that health care providers inform college students about meningococcal disease and the availability of vaccine.
 Serogroups A, C, Y, and W-135 are covered by the quadrivalent vaccine.
 Two serogroup C cases and one serogroup B case reported in Minnesota during 2003 occurred in college students; none were freshmen.

-Note: For up to date infromation on Neisseria meningitidis Invasive Disease see Meningococcal Disease (Neisseria meningitidis)
+Note: For up to date information on Neisseria meningitidis Invasive Disease see Meningococcal Disease (Neisseria meningitidis)

 Go to full issue: DCN, August 2004: Volume 32, Number 4